megaease/easeagent/doc/development-guide.md

 ## Overview
 Most of the Easeagent's functions are supported by plugins.
-This document describes how to develop plugins for Easeagent, and it will be divided into following sections to introduce plugin development.
+This document describes how to develop plugins for Easeagent, and it will be divided into the following sections to introduce plugin development.
 1. Plugin structure, the plugin contains four components, which are the **AgentPlugin definition**, **Points**, **Interceptor** and **@AdviceTo Annotation** used to bind the three.
 2. Tracing API, which helps users complete the transaction tracing task.
-3. Metirc API, helps users to complete metrics data collection.
+3. Metric API, helps users to complete metrics data collection.
 4. Logging API
 5. Configuration API